jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (c) in the case of a registered person who is required to account for tax payable under section 21D(1) and (3)﻿(b) or 21FB(4)﻿(b), for the relevant adjustment period; or
   (d) in the case of a registered person who elected to return output tax under section 91(3), the taxable period in which the election was made.
   (e) in the case of a registered person who has chosen under section 19DB(3) to account for output tax on a supply of listed services made through an electronic marketplace, the taxable period in which the person chooses to account for the tax which may be no later than the taxable period that includes the date that is 7 days after the performance of the services is completed.
-(4B) A person who is treated under section 5(23B) as a supplier of goods under section 11(1)﻿(mb) is denied a deduction under subsection (3) in relation to the supply.
-However, this subsection does not apply to a person required to account for tax under section 5(23B) who is either a registered person or later becomes a registered person and uses the relevant goods for making taxable supplies.
+(4B) A person who is treated under section 5(23B), (23D), or (23F) as a supplier of goods or services under section 11(1)﻿(mb), (mc), or (md) is denied a deduction under subsection (3) in relation to the supply.
+However, this subsection does not apply to a person who is required to account for tax under section 5(23B), (23D), or (23F) who is either a registered person or later becomes a registered person and uses the relevant goods or services for making taxable supplies.
 (4C) For a supply of distantly taxable goods by a non-resident to which section 8(3)﻿(ab) applies or a supply of remote services to which section 8(3)﻿(c) applies, a recipient of the supply is denied a deduction of input tax in relation to the supply unless the recipient has obtained taxable supply information under section 19K(8) or (9).
 (4D) Subsection (4C) does not apply to a supply of distantly taxable goods to which section 8(3)﻿(ab) applies or of remote services, that is treated by section 5B as being made by the recipient, if the recipient has accounted for the output tax charged on the supply.
 (4E) For the purposes of subsection (3JD), an output tax adjustment for the flat-rate credit must be made by the underlying supplier of listed services in a taxable period in which they received the flat-rate credit.